Spring 2021 at GUMC

 - Call the university’s COVID-19 Helpline at 202-784-3510 (available 9 a.m. to 5 p.m.
 ET Monday to Friday)

 If a student or faculty or staff member observes an individual or group whom they suspect is not acting in accordance with established health and safety protocols, they can report these incidents through the COVID-19 Incident Report Form.
 Reports will be referred to the relevant campus official for follow up.

 Virtual Mental Health Support

 Georgetown University is committed to supporting faculty and staff during this unsettling time.
-Virtual therapy and coaching from One Medical will soon be available at no cost to eligible U.S.-based faculty and staff.
+Virtual therapy and coaching from One Medical are available at no cost to eligible U.S.-based faculty and staff.
 The program gives employees fast, convenient, and free access to one-on-one mental health help through video appointments.
-More information will be shared via a follow-up email.
 The addition of One Medical is a complement during this challenging time to the mental health resources provided through University-sponsored health plans and the services offered through the Faculty and Staff Assistance Program (FSAP).

 Please consult the District’s Phase Two Guidance for Travel.
 During Phase Two, non-essential travel outside of the National Capital Region (defined as DC, MD, and VA) remains discouraged.